DESMOND135/COFFEE-SALES-ANALYSIS/README.md

 ## Result and Findings

-From the analysiS, I have the following findings:
+From the analyses, I obtained the following :
 - $698.812 was generated within the time frame
 - Coffe has the highest transactions followed by tea with the 58416 and 45449 respectively
 - Most sale was recorded during 10am, with a transaction of 18544